christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     `pip` has become a better alternative to `easy_install` for installing Python packages.

+    Note it is possible to specify the version to install:

+        pip install SomePackage            # latest version
+        pip install SomePackage==1.0.4     # specific version
+        pip install 'SomePackage>=1.0.4'     # minimum version

 **I would recommand to never use `sudo` to run the Python package manager.
 Reserve `sudo` for the system packages.**

-    To install the Pandas package:

-      pip install Pandas

 From this point, you should begin to leave your system in an inconsistent state.

+# Virtual environments

 - `virtualenv`